-1. For 20 years of service and over 10%.
+1. For 20 years of service and over

-- (b) Aged Care employees formerly covered by Aged Care General Services (State) Award - All employees appointed before 1 October, 1986, shall, after 10 years' continuous service with the same employer, be paid in addition to the rates prescribed in Clause 15; Minimum Weekly Wages, a long service bonus of the amount set out in the following scale: - 1.
-For 20 years of service and over 10%. - (c) Payments due under this clause will be made on the usual pay day when other payments under this Agreement are made. - (d) Continuous service in the same employer, prior to the commencement of this Agreement shall be taken into account when computing service for the purposes of this clause. - (e) Continuous service shall be deemed not to have been broken by absence from the organisation due to membership of the defence forces of the Commonwealth in time of war or during any period of special leave for members of the Military Reserve Forces. - or for Aged Care employees formerly covered by Aged Care General Services (State) Award periods of unpaid leave granted to the employee by the employer. - 19.14 Nauseous Work Allowance (Aged Care Classifications only)
+- (c) Payments due under this clause will be made on the usual pay day when other payments under this agreement are made. - (d) Continuous service in the same employer, prior to the commencement of this agreement shall be taken into account when computing service for the purposes of this clause. - (e) Continuous service shall be deemed not to have been broken by absence from the organisation due to membership of the defence forces of the Commonwealth in time of war or during any period of special leave for members of the Military Reserve Forces. - (i) or for Aged Care employees formerly covered by Aged Care General Services (State) Award periods of unpaid leave granted to the employee by the employer.

+19.14 Nauseous Work Allowance (Aged Care Classifications only)

-The allowance set out in item 35 of Table 2 per hour or part thereof will be paid to an employee in any classification if they are engaged in handling linen of a nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification.
-Any employee who is entitled to be paid an allowance will be paid a minimum sum set out in item 36 of Table 2 for work performed in any week.
+The allowance set out in item 32 of Table 2 per hour or part thereof will be paid to an employee in any classification if they are engaged in handling linen of a nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification.
+Any employee who is entitled to be paid an allowance will be paid a minimum sum set out in item 33 of Table 2 for work performed in any week.

-19.15 First Aid Allowance (Home Care Classifications only)
+19.15 Tool Allowance (Aged Care Classifications)